a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Click on the desktop to clear selection.
 Click in an empty area within the window.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Select a file icon.
 Click in an empty area within the window.
 Verify that the volume icon is selected.

 * Launch DeskTop, ensuring no windows are open.
-File > Select All.
+Edit > Select All.
 Verify that the volume icons are selected.

 * Launch DeskTop.
 Select a volume icon.
 Drag it over an empty space on the desktop.
 Release the mouse button.
 Verify that the icon is moved.
 * Launch DeskTop.
 Select a volume icon.
 Drag it over an empty space on the desktop.
 Without releasing the mouse button, press the Escape key.
 Verify that the drag is canceled and the icon does not move.